 Now again open the Command prompt As administrator and type Command sfc /scannow hit enter key to run System file checker Utility.
 This will check and repair Missing corrupted system files.

-This Time System file checker Utility will Successfully scan and Restore the missing, Damaged corrupted system files with a Good Copy form a special Cache folder Located on %WinDir%\System32\dllcache.
+This Time System file checker Utility will Successfully scan and Restore the missing, Damaged corrupted system files with a Good Copy from a special Cache folder Located on %WinDir%\System32\dllcache.

 Wait until 100% complete the scanning and repairing process.
 After that Restart the Windows computer.
 That’s all now you have successfully Repaired missing corrupted system files using the SFC utility or Repair system image Running the DISM Command line tool.